jaakkopee/savellysKone/README_GUI.md

 - The piano roll updates automatically after operations
 - MIDI files are exported in standard MIDI format compatible with all DAWs
 - Grammar generation uses randomization - results vary each time
+- Bar collections support both automatic (sequential) and manual (user-defined) onset timing
+- Modulation can be applied at both bar level and song level for maximum flexibility
+- The Bar Manipulation tab is scrollable to accommodate all controls